 Jackson Man Pleads Guilty to Possession of a Firearm by a Convicted Felon

-The case was investigated by the Federal Bureau of Investigation, with assistance from the Drug Enforcement Administration, U.S. Marshals Service, Gulf Coast HIDTA, and Mississippi Bureau of Narcotics.
-It was prosecuted by Assistant United States Attorney Erin Chalk.
+This case was investigated by the Bureau of ATF and the Mississippi Department of Corrections.
+It was prosecuted by Assistant U.S. Attorney Patrick Lemon.